 The “Carousel II Collection” was an open (non-limited) series that contained only five animals: a pony, a bear, a bull, a llama, and a tiger.
 They were introduced in 1988 and 1989, so some should bear the special 50th Anniversary stamp.
 All of the animals are 7” high; they were originally priced at $675.
 The designer of the set is unknown.

-The only photos available of the other four pieces – Carousel II Bear, Carousel II Bull, Carousel II Pony, and Carousel II Tiger – are the ones that were on the Cybis website.
+The other four pieces are the Carousel II Bear, Carousel II Bull, Carousel II Pony, and Carousel II Tiger.
 By 1993 the pieces were $750 each, except the Tiger which for some reason was $100 more.

-The pieces were designed so as to fit onto the Carousella, as shown above, but were perfectly capable of standing on their own without it.
-The Carousella itself (alone) is 12” high and 15” in diameter.
+The pieces were designed so as to fit onto the Carousella, as shown above.
+The Carousella itself is 12” high and 15” in diameter.
 It too was a non-limited edition, and was priced at $975 initially but was raised to $1475 by 1993.
 The animals are held in place by inserting the bottom of each pole through the gold-gilt “loop”at the end of each wing extending outward from the center, and then into the hole in the top of the animal’s saddle.
 A second, larger hole in the belly accommodates the top of the base piece.
 The Carousella is stationary (does not rotate.)